Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Authorship and Credit Attribution

 \section{Authorship and Credit Attribution}

 All authors provided valuable contributions to this project, each bringing unique expertise and insights that were crucial for its success.

-\textbf{WX} proposed the project idea, initiated and organized the project, and developed the core adaptive sampling algorithm; implemented the initial codebase, processed the data, and ran proof-of-concept experiments to validate its effectiveness; drafted the initial version of the paper, with subsequent contributions and revisions from co-authors.
+\textbf{WX} proposed the project idea, initiated and organized the project, and developed the core sequential sampling algorithm; developed the framework of non-linear RL objective; implemented the initial codebase, processed the data, and ran proof-of-concept experiments to validate its effectiveness; drafted the initial version of the paper, with subsequent contributions and revisions from co-authors.

-\textbf{CY} proposed the idea of global normalization; jointly developed the core adaptive sampling algorithms, including the codes for Reinforce-Ada-pos, Reinforce-Ada-balance, global normalization, and verification; ran the experiments for Qwen2.5-Math-1.5B and Qwen2.5-Math-7B; contributed to the paper writing.
+\textbf{CY} proposed the idea of global normalization; jointly developed the core sequential sampling algorithms, including the codes for Reinforce-Ada-Seq-pos, Reinforce-Ada-Seq-balance, global normalization, and verification; ran the experiments for Qwen2.5-Math-1.5B and Qwen2.5-Math-7B; contributed to the paper writing.

 \textbf{BL} processed the data; ran the experiments for Qwen2.5-Math-7B, Llama, Qwen3-4B; provided the released version of code (including the Tinker version); and contributed to the paper proofreading.